L42i/SCKinect/doc/docs/index.md

 SCKinect is a SuperCollider plugin that bridges physical movement with sound generation.
 It allows you to use a Kinect sensor to track human body movements and map them to sound parameters in SuperCollider.

-!!! important "CUDA Requirement"
+!!! warning "CUDA Requirement"
-    **Note**: The current implementation requires CUDA for effective real-time performance.
-A CPU-only implementation is in progress but not yet fully functional.
-You will need a CUDA-capable NVIDIA GPU to use this plugin effectively.
+    The current implementation requires CUDA for effective real-time performance.
+The CPU-only implementation is in progress but not yet fully functional.
+You will need a CUDA-capable NVIDIA GPU to use this plugin as described in this guide.
+This is because in order for the current pose estimation model (OpenPose) to achieve efficient performance, you need to GPU accelerate it unless you have a CPU which can process ridiculous amounts of data like a GPU (some CPU's do have capabilities like that and separate cores for doing this processing i.e. Apple Silicon).
+But for building OpenPose, it is easiest to build it with CUDA.
+For this reason, alternative methods other than using OpenPose for CPU users are being explored.

 ## What is SCKinect?